 It was seeing a couple understand for the first time the effect of what they were bringing into their marriage from their different family backgrounds, and the difference that made to their relationship.

 The woman had been raised in a family who knew how to argue healthily about politics and other controversial topics.
 His parents had divorced acrimoniously when he was a teenager, and this had caused him to avoid confrontation at all costs.
 So whenever she raised her voice, he just ran from it.
 She was frustrated because he wouldn’t engage with her in discussions; he was feeling hurt and would retreat from her.
-When they started to understand about their different backgrounds and how it affected them, it revolutionised the way they communicated.
+When they started to understand their different backgrounds and how it affected them, it revolutionised the way they communicated.

 What would you say is the single most important factor in a great marriage?